Sarah Michelle Gellar on jumping from screen to startup with Foodstirs

 The company also sells a fair amount of its products to subscribers online who can opt for monthly shipments of baking kits with kid-friendly recipes and tools you need to make them, like special cookie cutters.
 “We’re meeting consumers wherever they want to buy baking mixes most,” said Fleishman.
 “Online they get kits that are a little bit more craft, and offline they get standards like cookie, cake or brownie mixes,” Fleishman said.

 The company also publishes recipes on social media, and runs cooking shows on Facebook Live with real people, not just professional chefs, front and center.
-Laibow said “We’re all about building family and community so that helps with direct to consumer.
+Laibow said, “We’re all about building family and community so direct to consumer helps with that.
 Creating recipes and getting feedback online builds deeper brand loyalty.”

 0